-The owners of 250 College Avenue will be bringing a rezoning petition to Lancaster City Council committee on August 3, followed by two public readings at full Council Meetings (dates yet to be determined will be posted on cityoflancasterpa.com and LNP).
-The seller, UPMC, has reached agreement with a buyer and principal developer, Washington Place Equities (WPE) and HDC MidAtlantic, Lancaster’s largest local affordable housing developer, as a partner.
+The owners of 250 College Avenue brought a rezoning petition to Lancaster City Council committee on August 3, followed by a public reading on August 11, a public hearing on August 27, and a second reading on September 8, leading to the adoption of the rezoning ordinance.
+The seller, UPMC, reached agreement with a buyer and principal developer, Washington Place Equities (WPE) and HDC MidAtlantic, Lancaster’s largest local affordable housing developer, as a partner.
 The City has asked WPE to be as transparent as possible in sharing their plans for the site.
 Since late last year, the City Administration has been engaged in extensive negotiations with UPMC and prospective developers to ensure that public policy goals will be met through the redevelopment.
 The City Planning Commission, the City Council, and numerous advocates and stakeholders have played an essential role in shaping an exciting mixed-use, mixed-income vision.

 WPE and HDC have developed a plan to integrate more than 100 affordable units into this plan, the largest affordable housing development in Lancaster City in decades, at a time when housing supply is low nationwide and rent increases outpace income growth for working families.
 More than 30 percent of total housing units developed under this master plan will be designated affordable, a benchmark that beats aggressive inclusionary zoning targets in cities around the country.